 In Nicaragua, you can buy t-shirts that say “100% nicaragüense como el gallo pinto y el Rio San Juan” (100% Nicaraguan like gallo pinto and the Rio San Juan).

-The Rio San Juan is another article.
-But the long story short is the San Juan is the river that makes up much of the border between Costa Rica and Nicaragua.
+The Rio San Juan is another article altogether.
+But the long story short is that it’s the river that makes up much of the border between Costa Rica and Nicaragua.
 The whole river is Nicaraguan, a source of irritation to the Ticos.
 Tension exists.

 So combining gallo pinto with a geopolitical issue like the San Juan on a t-shirt you can buy in any souvenir place alongside your Toña tank top is a blatant dig.
 And everyone knows it.

-No-one knows whether gallo pinto is Costa Rican or Nicaraguan
+One thing nobody know for sure, however, is whether gallo pinto is Costa Rican or Nicaraguan.

-Costa Rican chef Marco Gonzalez of Mango Catering and Green Mango Consulting says, “Nicaraguans say pinto originated on their Caribbean coast and Costa Ricans believe it started in the southern sections of San Jose.”
+Costa Rican chef and food writer Marco Gonzalez of Mango Catering says, “Nicaraguans say pinto originated on their Caribbean coast and Costa Ricans believe it started in the southern sections of San Jose.“

 “They call it casamiento in Honduras, and you have the infamous Moros y Cristianos which originated in Spain and is now a staple of Cuban cuisine.“